Last Updated on May 27, 2023 by Robert Mejia

-On the other hand, Neummann U87 needs +48 V phantom power and comes with a maximum SPL handling of 117 decibels.
-However, there is a 10-decible pre-attenuation pad that can be activated to help increase its limit to 127 decibels.
+On the other hand, Neumann U87 needs +48 V phantom power and comes with a maximum SPL handling of 117 decibels.
+However, there is a 10-decibel pre-attenuation pad that can be activated to help increase its limit to 127 decibels.

-Neummann, also comes with a low frequency roll off which happens to come in handy in noise reduction.
+Neumann also comes with a low-frequency roll which happens to come in handy in noise reduction.

 The mic’s output is accurate and detailed.
 Its character is bright, a common quality in condenser microphones.

 Unlike Rode K2, Neumann U87 comes with a balanced, accurate sound.
 It offers excellent clarity since the noise level is low.
 It is suitable for different vocals and instruments.